Considerations and limitations for querying data registered with Lake Formation - Amazon Athena

 Athena query results location in Amazon S3 not registered with Lake Formation

 The query results locations in Amazon S3 for Athena cannot be registered with Lake Formation.
 Lake Formation permissions do not limit access to these locations.
 Unless you limit access, Athena users can access query result files and metadata when they do not have Lake Formation permissions for the data.
 To avoid this, we recommend that you use workgroups to specify the location for query results and align workgroup membership with Lake Formation permissions.
 You can then use IAM permissions policies to limit access to query results locations.
-For more information about query results, see Working with query results, recent queries, and output files.
+For more information about query results, see Work with query results and recent queries.

 Use Athena workgroups to limit access to query history

-CSE-KMS encrypted Amazon S3 locations registered with Lake Formation
+Query CSE_KMS encrypted tables registered with Lake Formation

 Open Table Format (OTF) tables such as Apache Iceberg that have the following characteristics cannot be queried with Athena: